Vincent392/zeqOS-Project/readme.md

-### zeqOS Linux Project
+### zeqOS Project

-The zeqOS Linux project is based on a PPTOS called zeqOS.
+The zeqOS project is based on a PPTOS called zeqOS.